UEFI-code/MSRA_thePracticeSpaceProject_PyTorchCUDA/myLinear_CUDA_backend/README.md

 # myLinear extensen For PyTorch

-This is a easy Linear layer CUDA extense for PyTorch
+This is a super Linear layer CUDA and CPU extense for PyTorch.

+May show its advantage at heavy number of Neuros.

+The historic debug code is *.comemorate.*

 ## How to Build & Install